samb-t/x2ct-vqvae/README.md

 We use the publicly available [LIDC-IDRI dataset](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254) and preprocess the CT scans following the instructions in the [X2CT-GAN repo](https://github.com/kylekma/X2CT).
 We resample the voxel grids into a 128x128x128 resolution with a data type of float16 for fast loading.
 For the 2D projections we used Plastimatch and followed the instructions in the [MedNeRF repo](https://github.com/abrilcf/mednerf) setting a wider Hounsfield unit range of -1,000 HU to +1,000 HU.

 We still have no plans for releasing the baggage security screening data.
 However this will be considered in the future.

+### Pre-Trained Models
+Pre-trained models can be found [here](https://drive.google.com/drive/folders/1VO6h86kevJmGUxpDB908QZdp1rBBlwEB?usp=sharing).
+To obtain all models, download the logs folder to the root directory of this repo.

 ### Train Stage 1